Phil Hogan: Local politics

 Hogan first held political office at the age of 22, when he was elected to Kilkenny County Council.
 He retained that seat in the 1985 Local Elections when he topped the poll in his area.

-Around the time of his 25th birthday, he was elected Council chairman, the youngest council chairman in the country.
-He served in this role on two separate occasions, first between 1985–1986 and then between 1989 and 1990.
+Around the time of his 25th birthday, he was elected Council chair, the youngest council chairperson in the country.
+He served in this role on two separate occasions, first between 1985 and 1986 and then between 1989 and 1990.

 In addition to his local political activities, Hogan was also a member of the South-Eastern Health Board between 1991 and 1999.

 National politics

 1987–1994

 From his experience on Kilkenny County Council, he decided to contest the 1987 general election in an unsuccessful bid.
 Soon afterwards, he was subsequently elected to Seanad Éireann as a senator for the Industrial and Commercial Panel, serving between 1987 and 1989.

 After serving as a Senator in Seanad Éireann for two years, Hogan was subsequently elected to the lower house (Dáil Éireann) for the Carlow–Kilkenny constituency in the 1989 general election.

 During his first few years in the Dáil, he was appointed to a number of key positions in opposition, serving in his first few years as the Opposition Spokesperson for the Food Industry (1989–1991), Consumer Affairs (1991–1993), and subsequently Regional Affairs & European Development (1993–1994).

 Hogan also worked closely with the Fine Gael leader at the time, John Bruton.
 When Fine Gael formed the 'rainbow coalition' government in 1994, Hogan was offered the opportunity to serve as Minister of State at the Department of Finance with special responsibility for the Office of Public Works.